Move pulpcore-plugin code into pulp/pulpcore and delete pulp/pulpcore-plugin

 Yes it would go there.
 A new 'plugin' folder in this dir: https://github.com/pulp/pulpcore/tree/master/pulpcore

-#8 Updated by dalley about 1 year ago
+#8 Updated by dalley over 1 year ago

 - Status changed from NEW to POST